 Application and Enrolment Fees

-The application fee is $100.00 per child (non-refundable) (effective as of 17 October 2019).
+The application fee is $100.00 per child (non-refundable).
 This fee is to offset the administrative costs associated with the enrolment process.
-Following an offer of a place at the College, a non refundable acceptance fee of $300.00 must be paid to accept the offer.
+Following an offer of a place at the College, a non-refundable acceptance fee of $300.00 must be paid to accept the offer.
 This fee includes life membership to the Loreto College Ballarat Past Pupils Association.

 Parents who anticipate difficulty in meeting the annual fees should immediately contact the Business Manager to discuss and agree upon a scheme of payment according to need and capacity to share mutual cost.